Do you want demographic questions for your surveys?

 Why Do We Ask Demographic Questions?

-Demographic questions aim to gather specific information on survey participants to determine what factors influence answers, habits, and opinions.
 From a business perspective, the more you learn about your customer, the better you can tailor your business to suit their needs.

-You can easily make your questionnaire with WPForms’ Surveys and Polls addon.
+You can easily make your questionnaire with WPForms’ Surveys and Polls addon:

 Our plugin has extra fields such as the Likert Scale, Net Promoter Score, and Star Rating.
 It also gives you more tools on the backend to analyze your entries, like charts and tables, to easily collect and accurately analyze your survey data.